 Black is Diversity.
 And what beautiful, diverse people we all are.
 As we reach out with our mind’s eye, we see the beauty of people in the many nations around the world, and in our own nation.
 Some have suffered for their sexuality, their gender expression, their way of being in the world.
 It is our job to see these injustices righted, to embrace our community, to reach out with love to all of the beautiful humans who express their queerness in infinite ways.
 I see you.

-A Guided Meditation on the Pride Flag
+A Guided Meditation to Reflect on the Colors of the Pride Flag

 A Guided Meditation on the Pride Flag with Dr. Stacee Reicherzer